mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

   This integrates the mandatory MindSphere OS Bar with your app.
 For more information, see the [MindSphere OS Bar](/partners/siemens/mindsphere-module-details#msosbar) section of *MindSphere Module Details*.

-* Siemens MindSphere Web Content (MindSphere_UI_Resources) from the Mendix Marketplace here: [Siemens MindSphere Web Content](https://marketplace.mendix.com/link/component/108803/)
+* Siemens MindSphere Web Content from the Mendix Marketplace here: [Siemens MindSphere Web Content](https://marketplace.mendix.com/link/component/108803/)

   This applies MindSphere styling to your app and includes some additional custom files which are required for the correct operation of your app.
 For more information, see the [Siemens MindSphere Web Content](/partners/siemens/mindsphere-module-details#msthemepack) section of *MindSphere Module Details*.